sanket190/Grep-command-in-c/README.md

 # Grep-command-in-c
-Built a command that perform operations on data on files
+Built a command that perform operations on data of files
 The grep filter searches a file for a particular pattern of characters, and displays all lines that contain that pattern from current working directory.
 Also it print or display some specific line or charecters of the file.